 To get the best texture, keep all the vitamins in each and every kernel and cook vegetable quickly it really is best to stem them.
 You can do this with some water in the bottom of a pot with a basket or making Instant Pot corn on the cob is just SO easy!!

 Many times when steaming vegetables in the microwave you will need safe dishes and a lid or use a plate on top.
 In this case since it is already wrapped in a nice tight “packaging” you can keep that in tact so it traps the steam.
 There is moisture in the kernels that will let loose a bit to steam right inside the husk!

 - Just put whole cobs with husks in tact into the microwave

 - using a rotating lazy susan inside is the best

-- Heat on high (or 100% regular heat) for about 4 minutes
+- Heat on high (or 100% regular heat) for a few minutes (refer to link above)

 - if you don’t have a rotating plate inside I would turn it over halfway thru

 - Pull back and use a fork to test the tenderness, if not enough add 1 minute until it is just right for you